-To understand the logic and reason to not hate anybody, you need to understand four things.
+To understand the logic and reason to not hate anybody, you need to understand three things.

 - Why we hate?

 - The process of hating.

 Off-course, for some reason.
 Maybe you didn’t like what someone said about you or did to you.

 The Process of Hating

 You hate somebody, if they did or said something which you did not like.

 If you hold onto such things, you remember them endlessly, day and night till eternity.